cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 ## Sub tasks

 1. Pick a user story and design the interface
-2. Loading asynchronous data from the API and render structured content in the interface
+2. Load data from the API and build the interface
 3. Fork GitHub repository for this course and setup the README.md
 4. Conduct Code Review via GitHub